arrow-kt/arrow/README.md

 ### JDK

-Make sure to have the latest version of JDK 1.8 installed.
+Make sure to have the latest version of JDK 1.8 (or higher) installed.

 ### Android